-Central: Springfield Area Arts Council
+- Central: Springfield Area Arts Council

-Chicago and Suburbs: The Poetry Center of Chicago
+- Chicago and Suburbs: The Poetry Center of Chicago

-Eastern: 40 North/88 West
+- Eastern: 40 North/88 West

-Northern: Rockford Area Arts Council
+- Northern: Rockford Area Arts Council

-Southwestern: Southwest Illinois College
+- Southwestern: Southwest Illinois College

-Western: Quad City Arts
+- Western: Quad City Arts

-Dates for the 2018 contests
+Tentative arrangements for the 201 contests

-Central Illinois Regional Contest: February 21, 2018, Hoogland Center for the Arts, Springfield, IL
+Central Illinois Regional Contest: 4:00PM, Wednesday, February 13, 2019, Hoogland Center for the Arts, Springfield, IL

-Illinois State Contest: March 9, 2018, Hoogland Center for the Arts, Springfield, IL
+Illinois State Contest: 10:00AM, Friday, March 8, 2019, Hoogland Center for the Arts, Springfield, IL

-National Competition: April 23 – 25, 2018, Lisner Auditorium, Washington, D.C.
+National Competition: April 29 – May 1, 2019, Lisner Auditorium, Washington, D.C.

-2017 State Poetry Out Loud Contest Winners Announced
+2018 State Poetry Out Loud Contest Winners Announced

-2017 Central Illinois Regional Contest Winners
+2018 Central Illinois Regional Contest Winners

 Photographs by William Richards

-In the Central Illinois Regional Contest held February 23, Abbegayle Skelton, a student at Eureka High School, was named as the alternate.
-Twenty-seven students competed on the regional level.
-Represented in the contest were the following high Schools: Eisenhower (Decatur), Eureka, Franklin, Havana, Lutheran (Springfield), Morrisonville, Nokomis, Pawnee, Quest Charter (Peoria), Rochester, Sacred Heart-Griffin (Springfield), Springfield, Southeast (Springfield), and Virginia.
+In the Central Illinois Regional Contest held February 21, Elizaveta Fehr, a student at Eureka High School, was named as the alternate.
+Thirteen students competed at the regional level.
+Represented in the contest were the following high Schools: Eisenhower (Decatur), Eureka, Franklin, Lanphier (Springfield), Lutheran (Springfield), Nokomis, Pawnee, Quest Charter (Peoria), Rochester, Sacred Heart-Griffin (Springfield), Springfield, Southeast (Springfield), and Virginia.

-In 2017, Poetry Out Loud included 310,000 students, 8,000 teachers, and 2,300 schools across the nation.
-In Illinois, 7,460 students, 164 teachers, and 48 high schools participated.
+In Illinois, over 8,870 students, 166 teachers, and 43 high schools participated in Poetry Out Loud in 2018.
 Since the program began in 2005, more than 3.3 million students, 50,000 teachers, and 12,000 schools across the country have participated in Poetry Out Loud.